 To keep up-to-date on what’s new on New Things Under the Sun, sign up for the (free) newsletter.

-I am senior innovation economist at the Institute for Progress, where I work full time on this and related projects.
+I am a research fellow at Open Philanthropy, where one of my official work duties is writing and maintaining this site (I also run the Innovation Policy program there).
+I am also a senior fellow at the Institute for Progress.
 I have been navigating academic work on innovation since beginning a PhD in economics at Iowa State University in 2010.
 My first published paper was a literature review on incentives to innovate, published in 2013.
-I am a regular peer reviewer for journals such as Research Policy and PLOSone and have published peer reviewed academic work in a variety of venues.
+I am also an occasional peer reviewer for journals such as Research Policy and PLOSone and have published peer reviewed academic work in a variety of venues.

 Most importantly, I love reading and writing about this stuff.
 I hope that if you look around this site you’ll be convinced I’m a trustworthy guide to this world.

-Please email me (mattclancy at hey dot com).
+Please email me.
 This is a living literature review, and articles are regularly updated.
 I will respond promptly where corrections are necessary.
 However, if you are suggesting I should add an additional paper, I will probably move more slowly, as I have a long queue of updates.
 More generally, I cannot guarantee I will always add articles that might be relevant.
 To keep things short and accessible, I do exercise some curatorial discretion.
 I won’t ever misrepresent the evidence (as I see it), but I’m not trying to write a comprehensive literature review for each claim.

 There is no fixed order.
 Here are a few suggestions for ways to explore this site:

-Go to the claims page and start reading something that looks interesting
+Go to the index page and dig into a topic that looks interesting

 Read an argument and dive deeper into any underlying claims